kameleo-io/local-api-examples/README.md

 # Kameleo Local API Example Codes
 [Kameleo](https://kameleo.io) is a complete and integrated solution for browser fingerprinting protection, and also for easy browser automation using W3C WebDriver.
-This repository shows useful and easy to understand examples written in Node.js and .NET Core (C#) about web scraping and automated browsing with Kameleo Client.
+This repository shows useful and easy to understand examples written in Node.js, Python and .NET Core (C#) about web scraping and automated browsing with Kameleo Client.
 # Features
 - Protection from Selenium/WebDriver detection
 - Start unlimited number of profiles with different browser fingerprints